jinnic/Diversity-in-MoMA/README.md

 ## Disclaimer
-_Please note that I don't claim to have all the answers here - I'm just sharing my thoughts based on data from the MoMA collection (as of May 2024).
+_collection (as of May 2024).
 I'd love to hear your thoughts and ideas as well!
 The data on diversity is limited - it doesn't count dual or multiple nationalities, and it's not perfect.
-It is not my intention to make accusations, but it is a good starting point for discussion.
 I'm still learning about data processing, so there may be some mistakes here and there, and I'll continue to work on understanding the data better._